xleon/xleon.github.io/_posts/2017-02-15-sqlite-net-async-vs-sync.md

 layout:     post
 title:      SQLite.NET > async VS sync
 date:       2017-02-15
-summary:    Or how we love to complicate things
+summary:    Or how we (developers) love to complicate our code base
 categories: xamarin dotnet sqlite-net async
 ---
 Many developers are happy using [TPL](https://www.codeproject.com/Articles/152765/Task-Parallel-Library-of-n) (Task Parallel Library) with [SQLite.Net](https://github.com/praeclarum/sqlite-net).
 It´s not hard to find blog posts, StackOverflow answers and other sites recommending it.
-The library offers an async connection that can be handy to avoid blocking the UI thread and that´s how I implemented SQLite.Net from the day one.
+The library offers an async connection that can be handy to avoid blocking the UI thread and that´s how [I implemented SQLite.Net from the day one](https://stackoverflow.com/questions/29050400/generic-repository-for-sqlite-net-in-xamarin-project/29856945#29856945).

 The reason to use [SQLiteAsyncConnection](https://github.com/praeclarum/sqlite-net/blob/master/src/SQLiteAsync.cs#L45) is pretty simple: I want my app to stay responsive when querying the database.
 Big queries take time.
 If the connection is synchronous my app may become unresponsive for a while until the data is retrieved.
 We care about users and C# async/await is relatively easy, so let´s use it everywhere!, right?